rosscdh/glynt/docs/handlebars_helper_specification.md

 1. name: String - The variable by which this object is referred to within the document context
 2. can_toggle: Boolean [true|*false] - Allows the user to turn this clause on or off
-3. choices: List ['a','b','c','d'] - Will provide a selection of options the user can select from
+3. choices: String "a,b,c,d" - Will provide a selection of options the user can select from
 4. is_static: Boolean [*true|false] - If true, then the user can choose only 1 of the variables specified by "choices".
 If false they can enter their own value as well as the ones provided by "choices"
+5. initial: The initial value "a" *should be one of the provided options

 __e.g.__